• About

 Before, objects like Items and Employees were flat and unrelatable.
 I helped design new relational object classes that extended our platform to support merchants in new business verticals beyond our core of Restaurants, like Retail and Services.
 In this case, we were adding Appointments and Services for the first time.
 I helped to reconcile new content design patterns across our platform.

-Merchants needed a way to inspect new meta content and assign relatable objects to one another.
+Merchants needed a way to inspect and manage new meta content without leaving their primary task workflow.
 I designed a new global interaction pattern that supported all merchant verticals, content types, and location use cases.
-Merchants can invoke one familiar UI across use cases and content types to explore secondary tasks, whether assigning an item to a location or an appointment to an employee.
+Merchants can invoke one familiar UI across use cases and content types to explore secondary tasks like assigning an item to a location or an appointment to an employee.

 The modal workflow can be invoked contextually and unobtrusively.
 It works across all content types like inventory, appointments, employees, customers, settings, and more.
 In this example, admins can modify default or item-specific taxes from location to location, share employees, or limit employee permissions by location.